-Back up plans for Upper Red Lake trips.
+Back up plans for Upper Red Lake trips and dangerous winds.

-As a high wind / high seas back-up plan for Upper Red Lake trips I am allowing rescheduling as my schedule allows or we may travel to nearby lakes or rivers.
-These waters offer trophy class walleye or bass fishing if Upper Red Lake becomes unfishable due to inclement weather.
+As a high wind / high seas back-up plan for Upper Red Lake trips I am allowing rescheduling as my schedule allows or we may travel to nearby lakes or rivers instead.
+These waters offer trophy class walleye, pike/musky, panfish or bass fishing if Upper Red Lake becomes unfishable due to severe waves.

 ALWAYS clean guide boats!

 You will never find a mess or disorganization in my guide boats.
 The Alaskan and Go-Devil are pulled in every night, hosed down, cleaned and prepped for the next day.
 Cleanliness, safety and organization is not an option but a standard at Outdoors with Jonny P.

-Why the Alaskan and not a high speed glitter and carpet boat?
-The Alaskan is a twenty foot monster of a boat.
+Why the Lund Alaskan and not a high speed glitter and carpet boat?
+The Alaskan is a 20 foot monster of a boat.
 With the Alaskan’s versatility, durability, big water capabilities and sheer size make it a great guide boat.
-No we do not go 60mph and no we do not sparkle or have "bling", but we can go places many boats can not and we can maneuver over fish with pinpoint precision.
-You will not find another boat offering as much personal space for each individual client as the Alaskan.
+No we do not go 60mph, we only go 40mph and no we do not sparkle or have "bling", but we can go to places and to lakes many boats can not, and we can maneuver over fish with pinpoint precision.
+You will not find another boat offering as much personal space for each individual client as the Lund Alaskan.